udit1294/YoutubeChannelAnalysis./README.md

 Analysis Steps
 Displaying Data: Displayed the first 5 and last 5 rows of the dataset using df.head() and df.tail().

-Data Shape: Found the shape of the dataset, indicating the number of rows and columns.
+*Data Shape*: Found the shape of the dataset, indicating the number of rows and columns.

 Data Information: Obtained information about the dataset, including data types and null values, using df.info().